moviro-hub/OpenSourceRoutingMachine.jl/README.md

 ### Table Service

+Table-specific types and helpers live inside the `OpenSourceRoutingMachine.Tables` module, but they remain re-exported at the package root for backwards compatibility.

 - `TableParams()`: Create table parameters
 - `add_coordinate!(params, coord::LatLon)`: Add coordinate point
 - `add_source!(params, index)`: Mark coordinate at index as source